neverRare/butter/doc/language/boolean.md

 - NXOR `A == B`
 - XOR `A != B`

 Lazy operators performs short-circuit.
 It will not evaluate the right expression when the left expression is already sufficient as the value.
-For lazy AND, if the left expression is false, it is immediately false.
-For lazy OR, it is true.
+For lazy AND, if the left expression is `@false`, it is immediately `@false`.
+For lazy OR, it is `@true`.

 Note that NXOR and XOR are just equality operator.